Anu-Lead/Anu-Lead/README.md

 </a>

-### <div align="justify">I'm a Software Developer (Backend Focus)👨‍💻 with 6 months - 1 year working experience.
-I am a Leader with inclusive mindset.🚀 I have the capacity to work effectively with teams of developers and can effectively lead team to achieve a common goal. </div>
+### <div align="justify">I'm a Junior Software Engineer => (Backend)👨‍💻 with 0 - 1 year working experience.
+I have the capacity to work effectively with team of developers and can effectively lead team to achieve a common goal.</div>

 - 🔭 I’m open for Junior Backend Developer Role!

-- 🌱 I’m currently learning and sharping my skills in Software Engineering and MYSQL for Data Science, Engineering and Management.
+- 🌱 I’m keep learning and sharping my skills in Software Engineering.

-- ❓ Ask me about anything related your Career Development.
+- ❓ Ask me about anything related your Technical Writing.
 I am an enthusiast of Artificial Intelligence & Machine Learning.

-- ⚡ Fun fact: I love good foods.
+- ⚡ Fun fact: I am a Vigorous Reader!

 <br/>